tcastanley/Movie_Analysis/Taylor - Individual Question/README.md

 ##### -----Movie Releases Per Year
 ##### -----Movies Released Between 2000 - 2019
 #### --Revenue vs. Production Costs (2000 - 2019)
-### 5. Observations & Conclusions
+#### --Outlier Function
-### 6. Future Work Recommendations
+##### -----Subset Data By Domestic vs International

-## Findings
+##### -----Subset Data for Post-2008 Productions
-***We can observe above that the observations for both the data subsets across both y-axis measurements are quite similar.
+### 5. Recap
-There seems to exist a relatively stable balance between costs and revenue for internationally released movies up until around 2008.
+### 6. Conclusions
-We should also remember that we had a very large increase in information available for movies made post 2010.
+### 7. Future Work Recommendations

-Regardless, we see a shift in the relationship afterwards as the gap between the two widens significantly.**
+## Conclusions

-**So what does this mean?**
+What does this tell us about why some international movies fail?

-**Perhaps the rapid proliferation and improvement of web services around that time meant that production companies could reduce costs for their marketing efforts?
-What if there is a relationship here between the consumption of entertainment and fiction in the western world while it was going through the financial crisis of 2008?
-Or maybe that was the dawn of the superhero movie craze.
-It is worth noting that between 2008-2011 Marvel released their Iron Man 1 & 2, The Incredible Hulk, Thor, and Captain America movies.
-Seeing as the movies in this universe now account for a massive market share of the industry, it would not be unreasonable to think that they could have sparked new interest in films for an entire generation.
-Whatever the cause, it seems to have had a global impact as this gap (in Worldwide Gross) remained constant for nearly a decade.**
+We have seen that that profitable movies spend about US 30,000,000 where as those that result in a loss spend around US 14,000,000.
+We also noted that the ROI distinction between movies that profit and loss are quite large.
+Either the movie tends to be a big success, with a median ROI of 2, or they are a flop with a median ROI of -0.6.

-**What does this tell us about why some international movies fail?**
+The observations related to movies that lost money, increasing their production costs since 2014 is also noteworthy, as it may be the case that simply throwing money into a movie does not have a positive result.
+It may be much more about the distribution of where these costs go (directors vs actors, CGI vs real props, etc.) that determines its success.

-**What we can notice from these last two plots is that we seem to see a production costs value, above which movies tend to make a positive return on their investments.
-This is the tipping point that we were looking for.
-This is by no means a conclusive showing, further digging into what is comprised within these costs may provide valuable insights into which areas should be streamlined.**
+In conclusion, we seem to see a production costs value, US 30,000,000, above which, movies tend to make a positive return, with a median of 2, on their investments.
+This is the tipping point that we were looking for, but this is by no means a conclusive showing.
+Further digging into what is comprised within these costs would provide valuable insights into which areas should be streamlined, as we have seen that just crossing this threshold is not enough to make a movie an international success.

-## Future Work
+## Future Work Recommendations
-**Having a much closer look at what happened with data collection techniques, movie industry technological leaps, and social media trends from the years 2008 - 2012.
-Really breaking down the production budget numbers.**
+1. Having a much closer look at what happened with data collection techniques, movie industry marketing efforts, and social media trends from the years 2008 - 2012.
+This is to get a better idea of what was happening in the industry when its production costs seem to have flattened out.

-**More information about the nature of the streaming industry would be an excellent contrast from the perspective of production costs.
-Does that new business model have a similar relationship as observed above?**
+2. More information about the nature of the streaming industry would be an excellent contrast from the perspective of production costs and the traditional Hollywood film making process.
+Does that new business model have a similar relationship as observed above?
+Or does their lean business model allow them to break into the ROI no-mans-land that we previously observed, resulting in consistent returns with lower risks for production costs.

 # Sample Visualizations
 # Distribution Plot